solidcoredata/scd/README.md

  * Choose or create UI components that work will with large data sets.
- * Use data marshalling techniques that can be effectivly reused.
+ * Use data marshalling techniques that can be effectively reused.
  * Implement an authentication and authorization component that can be used out of the box or replaced with a